hitchtest/hitch/docs/quickstart/4_creating_a_bundle_of_services.rst

         def tear_down(self):
             if hasattr(self, 'services'):
-                self.services.shutdown()                # hitchserve shuts down all of its services (of which there are none).
+                self.services.shutdown()                # hitchserve shuts down all of its services (of which there are currently none).

-The next step contains a list of services which you can choose to run your app using.